njszym/GAOPAW/README.md

 (iii) If necessary, create a template directory (i.e., "cmpd_template_dir" specified in input.json) containing all QE input files required to calculate properties of compounds specified in the input.json file.
 Filenames follow the format of [compound formula].[lattice type].[calculation type].template.
 Note that elemental properties (log derivs, FCC/BCC lattice constants) are considered automatically and therefore input files for these runs need not be explicitly provided.

 (iv) Create a template dakota.in file (see Examples/Dakota_template) in the working directory.
 Use scripts/write_dakota.py to parse the input.json file and write the following information to dakota.in:
-- Elemental variable bounds (optimal values taken from Elem_Templates/BOUNDS; path should be specified in input.json)
+- Elemental variable bounds (taken from "elem_template_dir"/BOUNDS)
 - Total number of objective functions
 - Objective function labels
 For details on the dakota parameters, see https://dakota.sandia.gov/documentation.html.